benhsz/parless/README.md

 The goal is to improve the user experience of Lisp-like programming languages, such as Racket, Scheme, Common Lisp, etc.

+## Work In Progress
+No working implementation as of yet, although the [implementation plan](steps-to-implement.md) describes the steps necessary to implement this feature.

+Steps completed: 0/7

 ## What Does It Do?
 First, what it doesn't do: